-Bitcoin is unlike any other currency that is featured on Inside Casino.
-It is not even a currency in the traditional sense: it is a cryptocurrency.
-Not many mainstream online casinos accept bitcoin yet.
+Bitcoin (BTC) is unlike any other currency that is featured on Inside Casino.
+It is not even a currency in the traditional sense: it is a crypto-currency.
+Not many mainstream online casino sites accept Bitcoin yet.
 However, it is becoming more and more prevalent for online merchants to accept it as a legitimate form of payment.

 Can you play Bitcoin Casinos in the UK?

-At this stage, it does not look like players can deposit and withdraw bitcoins on many UK online casinos.
+At this stage, only a few online casinos in the UK allow players to deposit and withdraw Bitcoins.
 The Gambling Commission, although they do not outlaw it entirely, offer some cautious words on digital and virtual currencies in general.